 Nick Bloom is a Professor of Economics at Stanford University.
 His research interests are investigating the causes and consequences of economic uncertainty.
 He also works on understanding differences in management and organizational practices across firms and countries.
 He previously worked as a research economist at the Institute for Fiscal Studies, a policy advisor at HM Treasury and as a management consultant at McKinsey & Company.
 He is a graduate of Cambridge University, with a MPhil from Oxford University, and a PhD from University College London.

 University of Chicago, Booth School of Business

-Steven J. Davis is Deputy Dean of the Faculty and William H. Abbott Professor of International Business and Economics at the University of Chicago Booth School of Business.
-His research interests include employment and wage behavior, worker mobility, job loss, the effects of labor market institutions, business dynamics, economic fluctuations, national economic performance, and public policy.
-He is a research associate with the NBER, an economic adviser to the U.S. Congressional Budget Office, a visiting scholar at the American Enterprise Institute and the Federal Reserve Banks of Atlanta and Chicago, and a senior adviser to the Brookings Papers on Economic Activity.
-He is a former Editor and Coeditor of the American Economic Journal: Macroeconomics, published by the American Economic Association.
+Steven J. Davis is the William H. Abbott Professor of International Business and Economics at the University of Chicago Booth School of Business and a visiting fellow at the Hoover Institution.
+His research interests include employment and wage behavior, worker mobility, job loss, labor market institutions, business dynamics, economic fluctuations, national economic performance, and public policy.
+He is a research associate with the NBER, advisor to the U.S. Congressional Budget Office, a senior adviser to the Brookings Papers on Economic Activity, senior academic fellow with the Asian Bureau of Finance and Economics Research and visiting scholar and consultant, respectively, with the Federal Reserve Banks of Atlanta and Chicago.
+He is a past editor of the American Economic Journal: Macroeconomics, published by the American Economic Association.